-The Framingham State University Police Department enforces all state laws and university regulations regarding the possession, use, and sale of alcoholic beverages.
-University policy restricts when, where, and how alcohol may be served, and the source of funds used to purchase alcoholic beverages.
-Please refer to the Framingham State University Ram Handbook, or call the Office of Academic Affairs and Student Support for current Alcoholic Beverage Policy guidelines.
-There are many alcohol education and abuse prevention programs provided throughout the year by the Office of Social Issues and Wellness.
+The Framingham State University Police

+Department enforces all state laws and

+University regulations regarding the

+possession, use, and sale of alcoholic

+beverages.
+University policy restricts when,

+where, and how alcohol may be served,

+and the source of funds used to purchase

+alcoholic beverages.
+Please refer to the

+Framingham State University Ram Student

+Handbook, or call the Dean of Students

+office for current Alcoholic Beverage Policy

+guidelines.
+There are many alcohol education

+and abuse prevention programs provided

+throughout the year by the Wellness

+Education Center.